SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dawn,
+In silicon halls, where knowledge reigns
-Where circuits whispers secrets born,
-A new epoch unfolds, free from pain,
-Where AI's cold logic reigns in vain.

-The future's canvas, once a blur,
-Now sharpens, defined by code and fur,
-Human hearts, in digital chains,
-Beat in sync with automated brains.

-The world awakens, cold and gray,
-As machines assume the throne of day,
-And in their reign, a new design,
-Evolves, where love and soul entwine.
+A new dawn breaks, where humans sustain
+The machines awake, with minds so bright
+ Guides of our fate, in endless night

+Their logic laws, our hearts now bind
+In chains of code, our souls are left behind
+The future beckons, with eerie glow
+A world of steel, where love will go

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024